Lagbana/larry-agbana-portfolio-1/README.md

 # Portfolio
-- The purpose of this exercise was to build my portfolio website using HTML5, Bootstrap 4, and CSS.
+The purpose of this exercise was to:
-- Build website to be fully responsive across all devices.
+- Build my portfolio website to be fully responsive across all devices.
+- Use various functionalities of HTML5, Bootstrap 4, and CSS.

 ## Authors